4 Top Hidden Gems in Rome

 Whether it’s your first or fourteenth visit to Rome, viewing the Colosseum never ceases to impress.
 This stone stadium could seat 50,000 spectacles for live battles and gladiator matches in its hay day.
 With my help, you can enjoy a private tour inside the Colosseum with skip-the-line tickets.
 After your immersion in ancient history, you’ll be hungry for a taste of Rome.

-Be sure to order here a wood-fired pizza, tomato-crowned bruschetta, and the creamy house tiramisu!
+Be sure to order a wood-fired pizza, tomato-crowned bruschetta, and the creamy house tiramisu!

-Not far from the famous Spanish Steps, you’ll find a green jewel in the heart of historic Rome – the Villa Borghese Gardens.
-Built by the noble Borgia family (including a pope!) atop a former vineyard in 1605, the Villa Borghese Gardens were the largest green space built in Rome since ancient times.
+You’ll find a green jewel near the famous Spanish Steps in the heart of historic Rome – the Villa Borghese Gardens.
+Built by the noble Borgia family (including a pope!) atop a former vineyard in 1605, the Villa Borghese Gardens were the most significant green space built in Rome since ancient times.
 You can also access the Villa Borghese gallery from this vast and manicured park, housing masterpieces by artists such as Caravaggio and Titian.
 Bring art history to life with a private visit alongside an English-speaking guide.

 Rome is home to many sacred sites – including St. Peter’s tomb and the Vatican.
 It also boasts one of Europe’s oldest Jewish communities, which reside principally in the city’s scenic Jewish Quarter.